Skip to main content

 Investment demand

 Physical retail demand in the UK and Europe remained solid through February, with dealers reporting firm order books despite the price volatility.
-The ISA season (April 5 deadline) is prompting renewed interest in gold ETCs as a tax-efficient vehicle - see our guide to gold in ISAs for options.
+The ISA season (April 5 deadline) is a structural feature of UK Q1 inflows across asset classes; how UK readers think about gold inside a tax wrapper is covered factually in our gold in a Stocks & Shares ISA guide, and any individual suitability question is best routed to a regulated adviser.

 Supply dynamics